Table of Contents

-Remote employees can provide many advantages to a company, but it requires effort from both employees and employers.
-But, with proper work and structure that makes them feel involved, remote working is a great way to boost morale and performance for all involved.
+Remote team members can provide many advantages to an organization, but it requires effort from both employees and employers.
+With proper communication and a structure that makes them feel involved, remote working is a great way to boost morale and performance for all involved.

 To keep remote employees engaged, employers should try to make them feel like a part of the team.
-In addition, employers should plan regular meetings, events and opportunities to network (if possible) to make sure all employees are aligned and invested in company goals and strategies.
+In addition, employers should plan regular meetings, events and opportunities to network (if possible) to make sure all employees are aligned and invested in the organization’s goals and strategies.